Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

 Make sure you look at many examples so you'll have an idea of what can be done.

 A note on scale and placement: To be able to capture the full detail, you will probably need a large tattoo.
 You might want to consider this before you choose this design.
-Both men and women most commonly choose the placement on shoulders, arms, or back.
+Both men and women most commonly choose placement on the shoulders, arms, or back.

 Geisha Meanings and Interpretations